|

 reminder for recalling when and how to use each course skill.

-- Working With Others Participant Feedback Form - provides
+- Working With Others Participant Feedback Form -

-and benefit from the course.
+of satisfaction and benefit from the course.

 - Electronic forms - provide a training agenda and